Soldacium/Corona-Simulation/README.md

 This project's purpose is to show the process of some sort of virus outbreak in a given population and options chosen by the user.
 After simulating X days and finishing the whole process, the user can save the result to shared database for later use by other users.

+## Game rules
+First: all infected are alive and spread virus
+Second: now we add days being infected to all sick people.
+The infections are realistic, that is, unless someone is guaranteed to die (Mortality = 1), he "rolls" for his life each day.
+This way, statistically, still x% people die while giving them a chance to recover.

 ## Simulations

 #### Simulation2d